pingcap/style-guide/docs/rust/modules.md

 * Make dependencies optional wherever possible.
 * Path dependencies should only be used for workspace crates.
 * Prefer using published versions of dependencies rather than Git dependencies.
-* Use the simplest version possible.
+* Use the simplest version possible (i.e., use the smallest version number that you know is correct, avoid point or patch versions if possible, avoid use of semver 'operator's if possible).
 * If you must use a Git dependency, always include a `rev`.

 ### Rationale